Master's Degree Programme

 The teaching at the university focuses on independence, critical thinking and collaboration.
 Part of the teaching is in the form of lectures that introduce new angles to the material compared with the textbooks.
 The theoretical and practical exercises take place in smaller groups where you study relevant issues in depth.
 Depending on your choice of specialisation, your main forms of study and work involve laboratory work and the use of advanced experimental equipment, such as NMR and X-ray methodologies and computer modelling.
 The varied forms of teaching, collaboration in groups and the opportunity for close scientific dialogue with the researchers provide you with general competences that are in great demand in the global job market.
 These competences include abstract, critical and independent thinking, analytical skills and strategic planning.
 You can use these skills in many contexts – even in jobs you didn’t know you were qualified for.

-You can follow the department and its students on Facebook and Instagram, as well as on our hashtag #GodKemi.
+You can follow the department and our students on Facebook and Instagram.

 -experienced, photographed and filmed by the students themselves.